 What is Work-based Learning?

-Work-based learning (WBL) is an essential tool to develop Iowa’s future workforce.
+Work-based learning (WBL) is an essential tool for developing Iowa’s future workforce.
 WBL transforms learning by connecting the classroom to hands-on, real-world experiences.
 Through school-business partnerships, WBL prepares young Iowans for success in a dynamic economy.

 Work-based learning typically involves experiences in the following programs:

-All of these experiences open a world of possibilities to high school students whether their plans after graduation include going directly into the workforce, college or the military.
+All of these experiences open a world of possibilities to adults looking for careers and for high school students, whether their plans after graduation include going directly into the workforce, college or the military.

 Why it Matters